There's much to see here.

 Speaking of batteries...
 6 lightweight and compact Li-Fe (Lithium Iron Phosphate)

-The routing of Power and Signal from each system follows a different path and in critical areas such as the engine compartment are protected from fire by being encased in a fire resistant material.
+The routing of Power and Signal from each system follows separate paths and in critical areas such as the engine compartment are protected from fire by being encased in a fire resistant material.
 There is no bundling of wires/cables or going through the same bulkhead locations with different systems.

 This aircraft is designed to meet minimums and surpass (where surpassing is allowed, such as safety) all of the International Formula One Air Racing rules!